vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_0.md

 ---
 ## Add recipes

-When you access your local Mealie website you're in read modus.
-Click in the right top corner to login with the default credentials changeme@email.com / MyPassword
+When you access your local Mealie website you're in read mode.
+Click in the top right corner to log in with the default credentials changeme@email.com / MyPassword

 Now you can click on the bottom right plus icon to add all your meals one by one manually or import them from a website.

 ---
 ## Dashboard integration